uc-cdis/gen3.org/content/resources/user/gen3-client.md

 * * *

-If a record of a data file has already been registered, which means a record that represents the data file with a pre-generated GUID already exists in the Gen3 data common's database of the `Indexd` service, then gen3-client can be used to upload a file to object storage with that GUID using the `gen3-client upload-single` command.
+If a data file has already been assigned a GUID via registration in a Gen3 data commons' indexd database, then the gen3-client can be used to upload the file associated with that GUID to object storage via the `gen3-client upload-single` command.

+> __NOTE:__ For most data uploaders, using the `gen3-client upload` command followed by mapping files in Windmill is the preferred method for uploading files.
+See [this section](/resources/user/submit-data) of the documentation for details.

-The GUID or `object_id` for a submitted data file can then be obtained via graphQL query or viewing the data file JSON record in the graphical model of the project.
+The GUID or `object_id` property for a submitted data file can then be obtained via graphQL query or viewing the data file JSON record in the graphical model of the project.

 Example Usage: